uvjim/linksys_velop/README.md

 #### Device Trackers

 These are selectable and are presented as part of the configuration at both install time and from reconfiguring the integration.

 #### Select

 - Mesh: Devices *(disabled by default)*
   - Once a device is selected the attributes will be updated to reflect the
     following: connected adapters, description, manufacturer, model, name, operating_system, parent name, serial, status and unique_id

 #### Sensors

 - Mesh: Number of Offline Devices
   - list of device objects containing names and unique ID of devices that are offline
 - Mesh: Number of Online Devices
   - list of device objects containing names, unique IDs, IP addresses, adapter types and guest network state for the online devices
 - Mesh: Number of Guest Devices *(disabled by default)*
   - list of device names, IP addresses, adapter types etc
 - Mesh: Date of Latest Speedtest
   - Exit code, Latency, Download/Upload bandwidth, Result ID
 - Mesh: Number of Available Storage Partitions *(disabled by default)*
   - list of the available partitions including the following information: IP, label, available Kb, used Kb, used %age and last checked time
 - Node: Number of Connected Devices
   - list of names, IP addresses, type of connection and guest network state for the connected devices
+- Node: Backhaul (RSSI value in dBm)
+  - backhaul information (connection type, speed in Mbps, last checked time and textual representation of RSSI)
 - Node: Current Firmware Version (only if HASS < 2022.4.0)
 - Node: Last Update Check *(disabled by default)*
 - Node: Model Number
 - Node: Newest Firmware Version (only if HASS < 2022.4.0)
 - Node: Parent Name
-  - IP address of the parent, backhaul information (connection type, speed in Mbps and last checked time)
+  - IP address of the parent
 - Node: Serial Number
 - Node: Type of Node, e.g. Primary Secondary